 Another thing to consider is getting some pet-calming pheromones.
 There are several different products you can choose from, such as treats, collars, and sprays.
 Ask your vet for more information on these.
 Also, take care to follow the instructions!

 Happy Fourth!
-Contact us, your local veterinary clinic, anytime.
+Contact us, your local veterinary clinic in Omaha, NE, anytime.
 We are always happy to help!